MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/overview-server-message-block-signing.md

 This article describes Server Message Block (SMB) signing, and how to determine whether SMB signing is enabled.

-_Applies to:_ &nbsp; Windows Server 2012 R2, Windows 10 - all editions
+_Applies to:_ &nbsp; Windows 98, Windows NT 4.0 (SP3 and later), Windows 2000, Windows XP and Windows Server 2003
 _Original KB number:_ &nbsp; 887429

 ## Introduction